xtaci/kcp-go/README.md

 # Conventions
 1. ```conv uint32``` in session manager is a random number initiated by client
 2. conn.Write never blocks in KCP, so conn.SetWriteDeadline has no use.
+3. KCP doesn't define control messages like SYN/FIN/RST in TCP, a real world example is to use TCP & KCP at the same time, of which TCP does session control(like UDP disconnecting.), and UDP does message delivery.

 # Contribution
 PR is welcome if the code is short and clean.